redvblack/gatsby-starter-netlify-cms/src/pages/index.md

   title: Some statement
   description: |
     Blurb about that statement
-description: Let me tell you some more things about GSG
+description: Let me tell you some more things about GSG.
 intro:
   blurbs:
     - image: /img/soccer-ball-3857071_640.jpg